Menu

 The initiatives listed below have been approved for placement on the November 5, 2024 ballot.
 Included below are the positions taken by CBPA and the commercial real estate industry.

-Proposition 2 - $10B School Facilities Bond - SUPPORT
+Proposition 2 - $10B School Facilities Bond - SUPPORT - PASSED

 This $10 billion bond measure is aimed at funding repairs and upgrades for thousands of K-12 school and community college buildings across California.
 Under this plan, K-12 schools will receive $8.5 billion, while $1.5 billion will be allocated to community colleges.
 This measure would encourage much needed development in California and enhance our state's economic competitiveness.